jldec/cloudflare-pages-test/markdown/getting-started-with-go.md

 ## Golang

-The [Go](https://go.dev/) programming language has become an important tool for developers, particularly for platforms like Kubernetes and Docker.
+The [Go](https://go.dev/) programming language has become an important tool for developers, particularly around platforms like Kubernetes and Docker.

 Go was created at Google by a team whose roots go back to Bell Labs and [C](https://en.wikipedia.org/wiki/C_(programming_language)).
 Their [motivations](https://talks.golang.org/2012/splash.article) included fast compilation time, and productive development of large scale distributed systems, handling high volumes of concurrent requests.